Definition of Affiliate marketing

 For example, a high-end retailer may display a luxury product with a premium price point first, to anchor the consumer's perception of the product's value.
 This may make subsequent, lower-priced products appear more affordable and reasonable, even if they are still expensive.

-Examples of How Psychological Factors Influence Purchasing Decisions
+Case Studies: Examples of How Psychological Factors Influence Purchasing Decisions

 Example 1: Social proof and endorsements in the beauty industry

 One example of social proof in the beauty industry is the highly successful makeup brand, Kylie Cosmetics, owned by Kylie Jenner, a member of the Kardashian-Jenner family.
-Kylie Cosmetics has leveraged the social proof factor in marketing by using endorsements from Kylie's sisters, who are also influential figures in the fashion and beauty industry.
+Kylie Cosmetics has leveraged the social proof factor in affiliate marketing by using endorsements from Kylie's sisters, who are also influential figures in the fashion and beauty industry.

 For instance, Kylie's sister Kim Kardashian has frequently posted photos and videos on social media wearing Kylie Cosmetics products, thereby endorsing the brand to her millions of followers.
 Kylie has also collaborated with her sisters, including a limited-time edition makeup collection with Khloe Kardashian, which was highly sought after by fans of both the Kardashian-Jenner family and Kylie Cosmetics.

 Using social proof through celebrity endorsements has been a highly effective strategy for Kylie Cosmetics in building brand credibility and driving sales.
-This shows how the emotional appeal and authority factors in marketing can be leveraged by beauty brands through partnerships with influential figures in the industry, such as the Kardashian-Jenner family.
+This shows how the emotional appeal and authority factors in affiliate marketing can be leveraged by beauty brands through partnerships with influential figures in the industry, such as the Kardashian-Jenner family.

 Example 2: Scarcity and urgency in the fashion industry